-Statewide unemployment rate continues to decline, payrolls increase in June
+Statewide Unemployment Rate Continues to Decline, Payrolls Increase in June

-SPRINGFIELD – The Illinois Department of Employment Security (IDES) announced earlier this week that the unemployment rate fell -0.7 percentage point to 14.6%, while nonfarm payrolls added +142,800 jobs in June, a record monthly increase, based on preliminary data provided by the U.S. Bureau of Labor Statistics (BLS) and released by IDES.
+SPRINGFIELD – The Illinois Department of Employment Security (IDES) announced today that the unemployment rate fell -0.7 percentage point to 14.6 percent, while nonfarm payrolls added +142,800 jobs in June, a record monthly increase, based on preliminary data provided by the U.S. Bureau of Labor Statistics (BLS) and released by IDES.
 The May monthly change in payrolls was revised downward from the preliminary report, from +62,200 to +59,600 jobs.
-The May unemployment rate was revised upward from the preliminary report, from 15.2% to 15.3%.
+The May unemployment rate was revised upward from the preliminary report, from 15.2 percent to 15.3 percent.

 The June payroll jobs estimate and unemployment rate reflects activity for the week including the 12th.
 The BLS has published FAQs for the June payroll jobs and the unemployment rate.

-The state’s unemployment rate was +3.5 percentage points higher than the national unemployment rate reported for June, which was 11.1%, down -2.2 percentage points from the previous month.
-The Illinois unemployment rate was up +10.6 percentage points from a year ago when it was 4.0%.
+The state’s unemployment rate was +3.5 percentage points higher than the national unemployment rate reported for June, which was 11.1 percent, down -2.2 percentage points from the previous month.
+The Illinois unemployment rate was up +10.6 percentage points from a year ago when it was 4.0 percent.

 In June, the three industry sectors with the largest over-the-month gains in employment were: Leisure and Hospitality (+58,700), Trade, Transportation and Utilities (+40,800) and Education and Health Services (+24,600).
 The industry sectors with the largest payroll declines were: Government (-19,000), Financial Activities (-1,700) and Mining (-800).